Bachelor’s Degrees in Social Work (BSW) Online

 A BSW is often the first step in becoming a social worker, however, there are higher social work degree options available that may help you elevate your social work career.
 Some programs even combine on-campus and online instruction.
 If you are interested in becoming a clinical social worker for example, you must earn a master’s degree in social work (MSW) to provide clinical services.

-Advantages of BSW: Advanced Standing MSW Programs
+Advantages of a BSW: Advanced standing MSW programs

-A possible advantage to earning your BSW online or on-campus is that you have access to advanced-standing MSW programs.
+A possible advantage to earning your BSW online or on campus is that you have access to advanced-standing MSW programs.
 These are programs designed for students who have earned their BSW from an accredited social work program.
 They tend to take less time to complete than the traditional MSW program and build on your existing BSW education.

-Jobs Available With an MSW
+Jobs available with an MSW

-Earning your MSW may open up a greater range of social work careers to you.
+Earning your MSW may open up a larger range of social work careers to you.
 As with BSW programs, MSW students have the opportunity to specialize depending on their interests.
 Some MSW jobs include:

 • Clinical social worker

-• Hospice/palliative social worker
+• Hospice or palliative social worker

 • Pediatric social worker